sherwin-ad/my_tutorials/azure/ AZURE ADMINISTRATOR/AZ-104-MICROSOFT- AZURE- ADMINISTRATOR.md

    - Azure AD uses a flat hierarchy.

-   - Group Policy doesn’t exist.Azure Storage account
+   - Group Policy doesn’t exist.

    - LDAP is not used in Azure AD.